Kenshi2727/Kenshi-Webspace/Dev_Notes.md

 ## PATCH recommendations during TESTING-
-- Add a delete button for uploaded and locally seved media(photos at cloudinary) while creation and updation of post.
 - handle deletion media meta data on media deletion during update
-- add a user visit info in .csv file
 - new line character handling in markdown editor preview mode

 ## Web Analytics